jrfnl/clearPHP/rules/strict-comparisons.md

 if ($x == false) { /* doSomething */ }

 ```

 ## Frequent Error

-Here, equaling `0` to `false` seems quite natural.
-Under the hood, PHP does turn the integer `0` to the equivalent as a boolean, which is `false`.
+Here, equating `0` to `false` seems quite natural.
+Under the hood, PHP does turn the integer `0` to its boolean equivalent, which is `false`.
 The comparison then succeeds.

 ```php
 <?php